LLNL/mpibind/README.md

 is the memory system, including the cache hierarchy.
 Compute elements are selected based on a memory mapping and not vice versa.
-In addition, *mpibind* embodies a global awareness of hybrid programming abstractions as well as heterogeneous devices such as accelerators.
+In addition, *mpibind* embodies a global awareness of hybrid programming abstractions as well as heterogeneous systems with accelerators.

-### Getting Started
+### Getting started

 This project uses GNU Autotools.